simonplant/intent-trader/README.md

-# Intent Trader - Source-Based Trading Assistant
+# Intent Trader - Claude-Native Trading Assistant

 **Version:** 1.0.0
 **Date:** 2024-05-28
 **Author:** Solo Trader
 **License:** MIT

-A lightning-fast (<1ms) trading assistant implementing the PFEMRC workflow with strict source-based scoring for DP/Inner Circle and Mancini Blueprint systems.
-Built on Intent-Aware Assistant (IAA) architecture with zero dependencies.
+A Claude-native trading assistant that runs entirely within Claude conversations, providing structured trading workflow with persistent memory across messages.
+No installation needed - just start chatting!

+## 🎯 What This Is

+**Intent Trader turns Claude into a systematic trading assistant** that:
+- Remembers all your positions and P&L
+- Scores trades using YOUR systems (DP/Mancini)
+- Tracks behavioral patterns and coaches you
+- Maintains context throughout your trading day

+**This is NOT a Python app you install** - it runs inside Claude!

 ## 🎯 Overview